The SIR Foundation Summer Medical Internship Program introduces medical students to interventional radiology research and medical device development.

-The SIR Foundation Summer Medical Student Internship Program introduces medical students early in their studies to interventional radiology research and medical device development.
-The internships are for highly motivated medical students who seek to acquire a fundamental understanding of research methods as they relate to vascular and interventional radiology.
+The SIR Foundation Summer Medical Internship Program introduces medical students early in their studies to interventional radiology research and medical device development.
+These internships are for highly motivated medical students who seek to acquire a fundamental understanding of research methods as they relate to vascular and interventional radiology.

 Students applying for the program must show strong potential for a career in IR with proven academic success.
-Selected students will have an opportunity to intern with an interventional radiologist research mentor host or a corporate research and development mentor host during the summer.
-The review committee will determine the most appropriate site for the selected students.
-Medical students interested in applying to the upcoming 2018 summer internship period, must submit the following:
+Selected students will have an opportunity to intern with an interventional radiologist research mentor or a corporate research and development mentor during the summer.
+Medical students interested in applying for the summer 2021 internship program must submit the following:

 The application will be considered incomplete until SIR Foundation receives a letter of recommendation from one of the following members of the applicant's faculty:

 Note: If you wish to submit a letter of recommendation from another IR because your faculty does not have a residency or fellowship program, please contact the coordinator of research and grants.

 Please review the guidelines for more information about eligibility and application requirements.
 For any additional questions regarding the application, please email the coordinator of research and grants.

 Applications for the 2021 Summer Medical Internship Program opens on Oct.
 1, 2020, and closes on Jan.
 15, 2021.

 If you are a corporate or IR academic host site interested in participating in the 2021 program, please review the guidelines below and fill out the survey by Sep.
 15, 2020.